 Total time: 48 hours and 23 minutes (including 48 hours of refrigerating time)

-If you’ve already made canned pickles, there is no reason you cannot try these pickled tomatoes.
+If you’ve already made canned pickles, there is no reason you cannot try this flavorful recipe using cherry tomatoes.
 Besides, they’re quick, easy to make, and will freshen up your meaty sandwiches.

 For pickling, you will use fresh cherry tomatoes, garlic cloves, and rosemary sprigs.
 Also, you need a brine to preserve and flavor the vegetables.
 Its ingredients consist of white vinegar, black peppercorns, red pepper flakes, and a few more.